Kirthi Tennakone: Education

 He earned a B.S in physics and mathematics from the University of Ceylon 1964.
-After serving as a teacher in the Department of Education for period of four years, he received an East-West Center Fellowship to pursue studies at the University of Hawaii and obtained a PhD degree in theoretical physics in 1972.
+After serving as a teacher in the Department of Education for period of four years, he received an East-West Center Fellowship to pursue studies at the University of Hawaiʻi and obtained a PhD degree in theoretical physics in 1972.
 He returned to Sri Lanka accepting an academic position at the University of Jayewardenepura and later appointed to the Chair of Physics at the University of Ruhuna.
 When the first endowed Chair in Sri Lanka (Sumanasekara Chair in Natural Science) was commissioned at the Institute of Fundamental Studies, he was appointed to this position by the President of Sri Lanka on basis of the recommendation of a high ranking search committee.
 Subsequently, he served as the director of this institution for a period of thirteen years, concurrently holding a professorship.

-He has held visiting research positions at the International Center for Theoretical Physics, Trieste; Niels Bohr Institute, Copenhagen; Japan Society for Promotion of Science, Invitation Fellowship at the Shizuoka University, Japan; University of Cincinnati and currently an Adjunct Professor of Physics at Georgia State University.
+He has held visiting research positions at the International Center for Theoretical Physics, Trieste; Niels Bohr Institute, Copenhagen; Japan Society for Promotion of Science, Invitation Fellowship at the Shizuoka University, Japan; University of Cincinnati and currently an adjunct professor of physics at Georgia State University.